OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 * `S` equals `V`,
 * S and V are tuple types with the same number of fields, and each field of V is assignable to the corresponding field of S,
 * S and V are fixed-size arrays of the same size, and the field type of V is assignable to the field type of S,
-* S and V are arrays, and the field typeof V is assignable to the field type of S,
+* S and V are arrays, and the field type of V is assignable to the field type of S,
 * S and V are structs, with the same number of fields, and each field of V has the same name as the corresponding field of S, and each field of V is assignable to the corresponding field of V,
-* S and V are function types, with the same number of arguments, and each argument type of V is assignable to the corresponding argument type of S, and either (a) both S and V return void, or (b) the return type of S is assignable to the return type of V.  (Note that the return type is compared "in the reverse order".
+* S and V are function types, with the same number of arguments, and each argument type of V is assignable to the corresponding argument type of S, and either (a) both S and V return void, or (b) the return type of S is assignable to the return type of V.  (Note that the return type is compared for assignability "backwards".
 This is needed to make calls through function references type-safe.)

 These rules guarantee that assignability is a partial order.

+The compiler uses often uses type inference to infer the types of variables from the types of values assigned to them.
+If a programmer wants the compiler to infer a different type, they should use an explicit type-casting operation to convert the value to the desired type.

 ## Values

 All values in Mini are immutable.
 There is no way to modify a value.
 You can only create new values that are equal to existing ones with modifications.
 (That's what the `with` operator does.)

 Because values are immutable, there is no notion of a reference to a value.
-As far as the semantics of Mini are concerned, there are only values, and any assignment or passing of values is done by copying (although the compiler might optimize by copying a pointer rather than copying the object)
+As far as the semantics of Mini are concerned, there are only values, and any assignment or passing of values is done by copying (although the compiler might optimize by copying a pointer rather than copying the object).

 [Implementation note: Because of immutability, the compiler can choose whether to implement "copying" of an object by creating a fresh copy of its contents or by just creating a new pointer reference to the object.
 The difference only affects the efficiency of the generated code.
-It is impossible to create a cyclic data structure.
-This means that the underlying implementation doesn't need to use garbage collection but can always use reference-counting to achieve optimal cleanup of unused copy-by-reference objects.]
+Currently, the compiler copies a value if its type is atomic, and copies a reference to it otherwise.
+Because of immutability, it is impossible to create a cyclic data structure.
+This means that the underlying implementation doesn't need to use garbage collection but can always use reference-counting to achieve perfect cleanup of unreachable copy-by-reference objects.]

 ### Comparing values for equality

 Two values are equal if they have the same type and the same contents.
 Equality checking for compound types works as expected, with a "deep comparison" of the fields.
 Two function references are equal if they refer to the same function.

-Values of type anytype are not understood by the compiler; they will be equal if they have the same representation in the underlying architecture.
-So it could be the case that if values of two different types are constructed, and both are assigned to variables of type anytype, the resulting values could test as equal.
+Values of type `anytype` do not have any representation that is understood by the compiler; they will be equal if they have the same representation in the underlying AVM architecture.
+So it could be the case that if values of two different types are constructed, and both are assigned to variables of type `anytype`, the resulting values could test as equal.
 (Details of data representations are not described here.)
 So caution is advised before comparing `anytype` values.

 [Potential improvement: prohibit equality comparison of anytypes.]